-Penelope Spheeris is a film director, producer, and screenwriter.
-She has directed both documentary film and scripted films.
-Her best-known works include the trilogy titled The Decline of Western Civilization, each covering an aspect of Los Angeles underground culture, and Wayne’s World, her highest-grossing film.
+Penelope Spheeris is a director, producer, and screenwriter mostly knows as the director of Wayne’s World.
+Her best-known works include the trilogy titled The Decline of Western Civilization, each covering an aspect of Los Angeles underground culture, and of course Wayne’s World, her highest-grossing film.

-Spheeris was born in New Orleans, Louisiana, to a Greek immigrant father who owned the Magic Empire Shows carnival and was a side-show strong man.
-Her mother was of Irish heritage and was raised in Kansas and later worked as a ticket taker for the carnival.
+Spheeris was born in New Orleans, Louisiana, to a Greek immigrant father who was a sideshow stongrman and owned the Magic Empire Shows carnival.

-Her father was forty-years-old and her mother was nineteen when they began a relationship.
-Spheeris has three full siblings, plus a number of older half-siblings from her father’s first marriage.
-She is a sister of singer Jimmie Spheeris and a first cousin of musician Chris Spheeris, and the Greek-French director Costa Gavras, which she says has made her consider that there is a genetic component to her vocation.
+Other than her 3 full siblings Spheeris has also a number of older half-siblings from her father’s first marriage.
+She is singer Jimmie Spheeris’ sister, and musician Chris Spheeris’ first cousin.
+She is also the cousin of Greek-French director Costa Gavras, which she says has made her consider that there is a genetic component to her vocation.

-Spheeris spent her first seven years traveling around the American South and American Midwest with her father’s carnival.
-Her father was shot and killed in Troy, Alabama after intervening in a racial dispute.
-In a 2015 interview, Spheeris stated that her father had come to the aid of an African American man who had been struck on the back of the head with a cane by a white man over a dispute about cutting in front of him in line.
+As a young girl, Spheeris spent her first 7 years traveling around the American South and Midwest with her father’s carnival.
+According to Spheeris, her father was shot and killed in Troy, Alabama after intervening in a racial dispute.
+In a 2015 interview, Spheeris describes how her father had come to the aid of an African-American man who had been struck on the back of the head with a cane by a white man over a dispute about cutting in front of him in line.
 The white man soon after returned and shot Spheeris’ father dead.

-She states that her father’s killer served no jail time, the man’s legal defense apparently resting entirely on the claim that he was justified in murdering Spheeris senior as “he was defending a black.”
+She states that her father’s killer served no jail time, the man’s legal defense apparently resting entirely on the claim that he was justified in murdering Spheeris senior as “he was defending a black man.”

 Is Penelope Spheeris Greek?